popolo-project/popolo-spec/specs/count.md

     >128

+1. a group of voters

+    >The Bosniak, Croat, and Serb groups within the [House of Peoples](http://en.wikipedia.org/wiki/House_of_Peoples_of_Bosnia_and_Herzegovina) must each have a majority for a motion to pass.
+    >The functional and geographical constituencies within the [Legislative Council of Hong Kong](http://en.wikipedia.org/wiki/Legislative_Council_of_Hong_Kong) must each have a majority for a motion to pass.
+    >A majority of Democratic Party members voted for a motion, and a majority of Republican Party members voted against the motion.

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

 Few specifications exist for vote totals, and few legislatures publish vote data in a machine-readable format.
 Akoma Ntoso and basic RDF terms are retained from the [inventory of terms](/appendices/terms.html#Count).